 Sketching with Prismacolor Premier® Dual-Ended Art Markers for the first time opens the door into an exciting new world for illustrators.

 It takes practice, though.
-And art forums are filled with post after post on how to attain the same look that
+And art forums are filled with post after post on how to attain the same look that professionals can achieve.

 Here are some basic tips to get you started out on the right path:

 - be aware of the surface you draw on.
 The type of paper or stock you use is important.
 One type of paper does not suit all.
 Some paper is better for blending markers than others, and super flat and smooth stock instead of textured stock can help create smooth laydown.

 - markers lend themselves perfectly to blending and layering color.
 To create gradients or blending with markers, try using a dual-ended colorless blender marker to help disperse color or clean up rough edges.
 Clean the blender marker tip frequently to avoid darker ink settling into the nib.
 To clean your marker, just run it on some scrap paper.